You Know You Live on Ambergris Caye, Belize When…

 Rain brings about a wide range of emotions

 But when it starts raining hard, things change.
-The mud flicking up your back as you bicycle or walk in flip flops (we certainly can’t go out in this!) and then…the mosquitos.
+That road dust?
+It’s now mud flicking up your back as you bicycle or walk in flip-flops (we certainly can’t go out in this!) and then…the mosquitos.
+Oh the mosquitos.

 You stock up when you visit the US states